LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ### Using in-lined pprof

 The method used in `main.go` is to use `runtime/pprof`.
-The code for that is relativelßy simple:
+The code for that is relatively simple:

 ```go title="profile.go" linenums="1"
 --8<-- "code/profile-guided-optimizations/fermats-factorization/profile.go"